mzattera/v4j/docs/005/index.md

 ![The Slot alphabet and a comparison with other transliteration alphabets](images/Slot Alphabet.PNG)

-**TODO** i ii iii in alcuni alfabeti cambiano a seconda di come m r n sono trattate....evidenziarlo nella tabella.

-**TODO** Create transliteration.

-**TODO** Create HTML version.
+  * These alphabets treat sequence of EVA 'i' differently, depending on the letter following the sequence.
+Therefore there is no unique way to transliterate sequences of 'i' into these alphabets.

+A transliteration of the Landini-Stolfi interlinear file is available within [v4j library](https://github.com/mzattera/v4j) and accessible using `VoynichFactory` factory methods.

 ## Conclusions

-- Inner structure of words, easier fro me to explain than Core or automata.

-- Excludes any (simple) substitution cypher.

-- This is the only alphabet that uses data-backed evidence in defining the char-set

-- Voynich/EVA chars in slot cells constitute a morphological unit (character).
+- I think the slots easily describe the inner structure of Voynich words.

+- Given they prove a structure in Voynich words that is not found in other languages, any attempt to propose a substitution cypher fro the Voynich should not be accepted.

-- It is important both for attacking the cypher and performing statistical analysis to have 1:1 mapping between Voynich and transliteration characters.
+- I think it is important, both for attacking the Voynich cypher and performing statistical analysis of the manuscript, to have a one-to-one mapping between the Voynich characters and those in the transliteration alphabet.
+As far as I know, Slot alphabet is the first one that is created by empirical data about the structure of Voynich words, trying to capture the intent of the
+Voynich author.

 ---